Kyosse/challmaker/Category/Steganography/LiSt Files/challenge.md

 ## Creation of the chall files

 I've made a little program to create the directories and files.
-It is possible to adjust some parameters that I've talk just bejore.
+It is possible to adjust some parameters that I've talk just before.

 ```shell
 python3 create_chall.py
 ```